cdsittampalam/documentation/docs/Partner API.md

 3. Click **Authorise**.
 4. Paste the generated API key in the box.

-The header format for requests in the demo environment must contain the API key.

 #### Server Environment

-A public key needs to be added to the Swagger UI.
+When you are ready to go Live, you must generate a public key that is added to the Swagger UI.
 The public key enforces security by providing a signature in order to sign each request.

 The signature is used to sign areas where security needs to be applied including: